 10-POINT MICHIGAN PRISON REFORM PLATFORM

 1. Remove language in the Michigan Constitution which permits the dehumanizing practice of slavery and involuntary servitude as punishment for people convicted of a crime (i.e., Michigan Constitution, Art.
 1, Sec.
 9) and transform Michigan's retributive model of punishment to a rehabilitative and healing model.

-2. End the practice of double-bunking incarcerated people and ensure all beds in prison housing units are separated by at least six feet.
-This will help reduce population density and conform with CDC social distancing guidelines to prevent the spread of potentially lethal contagion outbreaks (e.g., COVID-19) that endanger the health and safety of incarcerated people and civilian staff members.
+2. End the practice of double-bunking justice-involved people to help reduce population density and prevent the spread of potentially lethal contagion outbreaks (e.g., COVID-19) that endanger the health and safety of justice-involved people and civilian staff members.